How to Make a Website With User Accounts and Profiles [With WordPress, Wix, and More]

 WordPress

-To enable user membership on your WordPress site, a plugin is needed.
-There are many reputable options for WordPress website account management — here are some we recommend:
+If I’m enabling user membership on a WordPress site, I generally need to use a plugin.
+There are many reputable options for WordPress website account management — here are some I recommend.

 • Memberpress is an all-in-one WordPress plugin for building and managing membership sites.
 It includes tools for handling payment information, setting up user forums, and tracking performance.
 Memberpress has also built a reputation for its strong security and customer support.